Phi Sigma Tau: History

 The society was founded in 1930 at Muhlenberg College as Alpha Kappa Alpha, with a regional organization with chapters in Pennsylvania and Maryland.
 The society held annual meetings where student shared and discussed papers that were later published in Philosoph.

 The society was incorporated as Phi Sigma Tau on October 21, 1955.
 Its mission is to honor academic achievement and interest in philosophy, encourage student research, provide opportunities to published papers, and create ties between philosophy students and programs at various institutions.

 Since 1955, the society has published a biannual philosophy journal called Dialogue, which publishes articles from the entire field of philosophy, regardless of whether the contributor is a member of Phi Sigma Tau.
 On October 21, 1958, the society was admitted to membership in the Association of College Honor Societies.
 Phi Sigma Tau held its first national convention in 1960 at Gettysburg College.

 In 1991, Phi Sigma Tau became an international society by installing its first Canadian chapter.
 In 2011, it had 238 active chapters, 1,193 current members, and 35,658 lifetime members.

 There are currently 200 active chapters in the U.S. and Canada, with 31,301 members.
-Its national headquarters are at Pepperdine University in Malibu, California.
+Its national headquarters are at Rowan University in Glassboro, New Jersey.

 The reverse of the Athenian tetradrachm is the seal of ΦΣΤ.